Zimbra/zm-mailbox/docs/freebusy-interop.md

 replication.
 With the first three condition met, Exchange -> Zimbra free/busy lookup is still possible.

-After creating the contacts, legacyExchangeDN attribute can be verified by running ADSI Edit tool, open the contact object.
-Search for the attribute legacyExchangeDN for the contact.
+After creating the contacts, `legacyExchangeDN` attribute can be verified by running ADSI Edit tool, open the contact object.
+Search for the attribute `legacyExchangeDN` for the contact.
 For example the attribute value would be

     legacyExchangeDN : /o=First Organization/ou=First Administrative Group/cn=Recipients/cn=james

-The substring left and right of /cn=Recipients are important, and need to be consistent across the Zimbra contacts.
-The left part "/o=First Organization/ou=First Administrative Group" corresponds to the domain attribute zimbraFreebusyExchangeUserOrg.
+The substring left and right of `/cn=Recipients` are important, and need to be consistent across the Zimbra contacts.
+The left part `/o=First Organization/ou=First Administrative Group` corresponds to the domain attribute `zimbraFreebusyExchangeUserOrg`.
 The value of "cn" corresponds to the Exchange account name specified in zimbraForeignPrincipal.

 There are five global config attributes to enable the interop with Exchange server.

 globalConfig:

-zimbraFreebusyExchangeAuthUsername
+  - zimbraFreebusyExchangeAuthUsername
-zimbraFreebusyExchangeAuthPassword
+  - zimbraFreebusyExchangeAuthPassword
-zimbraFreebusyExchangeAuthScheme
+  - zimbraFreebusyExchangeAuthScheme
-zimbraFreebusyExchangeURL
+  - zimbraFreebusyExchangeURL
-zimbraFreebusyExchangeUserOrg
+  - zimbraFreebusyExchangeUserOrg

-zimbraFreebusyExchangeAuthUsername and zimbraFreebusyExchangeAuthPassword are used to authenticate against Exchange server on REST and WebDAV interface. zimbraFreebusyExchangeAuthScheme can be set to 'basic' or 'form', depending on how Exchange server is configured.
+`zimbraFreebusyExchangeAuthUsername` and `zimbraFreebusyExchangeAuthPassword` are used to authenticate against Exchange server on REST and WebDAV interface. zimbraFreebusyExchangeAuthScheme can be set to 'basic' or 'form', depending on how Exchange server is configured.
 When set to basic, Zimbra will attempt HTTP basic authentication.
-When set to 'form', it will POST HTML form to /exchweb/bin/auth/owaauth.dll to get the auth Cookie set. zimbraFreebusyExchangeURL should be set to the URL of the Exchange server. zimbraFreebusyExchangeUserOrg is the first part of the administrative group.
+When set to 'form', it will POST HTML form to /exchweb/bin/auth/owaauth.dll to get the auth Cookie set.
+`zimbraFreebusyExchangeURL` should be set to the URL of the Exchange server.
+`zimbraFreebusyExchangeUserOrg` is the first part of the administrative group.
-Typically they are set to "/o=First Organization/ou=First Administrative Group".
+Typically they are set to `/o=First Organization/ou=First Administrative Group`.
 Note that the value Org is from legacyExchangeDN attribute of the user, not the DN of the user object.